HarjotSB6/HarjotSB6/README.md

 <h2 align="center"><samp>whoami</samp></h2>
 <p align="center">
-  <samp>I am 19 year old Computer Science student currently venturing into Machine learning, Data science and Front-End evelopment.
+  <samp>I am 19 year old Computer Science student currently venturing into Machine learning, Data science and Front-End development.
 I have a passion to constantly learn new things as well as to share my knowledge with others.
 Problem solving and working on various projects have always brought a smile to my face and is a reason why I chose CS as a career path.</samp>
 </p>

 <h2 align="center"><samp>languages i'm familiar with</samp></h2>